sharc-lab/FPGA_ECE8893/Lab2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;* Bonus:<br>
 ```
 You can go beyond the common methods and apply other innovative or interesting methods to further optimize latency.
-Extra points will be considered for innvoative and effective techniques (given the constraints specified are adhered to)
+Extra points will be considered for innvoative and effective techniques (given the constraints specified are adhered to).
 ```

 <h4>Files:</h4>